-The front-end application world is an ocean of infinite possibilities for building your application.
-You can have your users interact with an application in so many ways!
+The React front-end application world is an ocean of infinite possibilities for building your application.
+You can have your users interact with your product in so many ways!
+However, some recognizable patterns are used in most applications.
+For example, because drag and drop functionality is so frequently used, we can use React Beautiful DnD to make our applications more user-friendly.

-When to Use Drag and Drop
+When to Use Drag and Drop in React

-These are common use cases of drag-and-drop functionality:
+These are common use cases of drag and drop functionality:

-- Reordering items in a list
+• Reordering items in a list

-- Creating a file dropper
+• Creating a file dropper

-- Creating something like a Trello board
+• Creating a Kanban board

-- Moving items between lists
+• Moving items between lists

-What Is React Beautiful DnD?
+What is React Beautiful DnD?

 Why Use React Beautiful DnD?

-There are many drag-and-drop libraries available on the market.
-However, we’ll use React Beautiful DnD because it’s simple and easy to use.
+React Beautiful DnD is only one drag-and-drop library of the many available on the market.
+However, we’ll use it because it’s simple and easy to use.

-React Beautiful DnD is a very lightweight library, and is straightforward to implement in your application.
+React Beautiful DnD is a very lightweight library and is straightforward to implement in your application.
 It’s also very customizable, so you can adapt it to your needs.

-- react-dnd: This is very popular, but it’s a bit complex to use.
+• react-dnd: This is very popular, but it’s a bit complex to use.

 What Are We Going to Build?